sbromberger/LightGraphs.jl/README.md

 An optimized graphs package.

-Simple graphs[^sgr] are represented in a memory- and time-efficient manner with incidence lists and edge sets.
+Simple graphs (not multi- or hypergraphs, and no self loops) are represented in a memory- and time-efficient manner with incidence lists and edge sets.
 Vertices are represented as integer ranges.

 Both directed and undirected graphs are supported.